Jo-CRuiSe/unpublished-posts-enhancement/README.md

 $ JEKYLL_ENV=production bundle exec jekyll b
 ```

-Unless you specified the output path, the generated site files will be placed in folder `_site`{: .filepath} of the project's root directory.
+Unless you specified the output path, the generated site files will be placed in folder `_site`of the project's root directory.
 Now you should upload those files to the target server.

 ## Configuration